DogcraftNet/DogcraftPlugins/Dogcraft-Logging.md

 This lets you roll back the destruction of a banner with 6 patterns, or a librarian's lectern with a custom-named enchanted book, and get exactly what was there back.
 Captured for player breaks, player placements, fire burn, TNT/creeper/ghast/wither/dragon explosions, and fluid-flow destruction.
 Stored in `dcl_block.block_entity_nbt` (BLOB, NULL for plain blocks).

 **3. Container snapshots.** When a player accesses a container, the before/after inventory is logged in `dcl_container` (with full ItemStack NBT per slot — shulker contents inside chests round-trip correctly).
+The after-snapshot is **reconstructed to reflect only that player's changes** — hopper transfers and other players' modifications that occurred during the same session are stripped out.
+This per-click diff tracking means:
+- **Multi-player accuracy** — two players in the same chest get separate, correct diffs
+- **Hopper isolation** — items flowing in/out via hoppers while a container is open are not attributed to the player
+- **Clean rollback** — restoring a container snapshot undoes exactly what that player did, not what hoppers or other players did simultaneously

 When a player **breaks** a container with items inside, a synthetic snapshot is captured at break time so the contents can be restored even though the items dropped as entities.
 Shulkers are skipped because their dropped item carries the inventory inline.
 Rollback applies block actions before container actions, so the chest reappears first and then the inventory is restored on top of it.

 **Item drop/pickup NBT.** When `item-drop` / `item-pickup` are enabled, the full ItemStack NBT is stored in `dcl_inventory.nbt` (BLOB).
 This catches shulker contents, bundle contents, written-book text, custom names, lore, enchantments, and skull owners — so a "pick up shulker" log row tells you exactly what was inside, not just `shulker_box × 1`.